sVedantWork/Sound-Generation/README.md

 # Future Development ?

 Currently, I use an implementation of the Griffim-Lim algorithm to obtain sound from the mel spectograms that I generate with my VAE.
-Due to this, the sound generated is very robotic and does account for pitch and modulation in sound.
+Due to this, the sound generated is very robotic and does not account for pitch and modulation in sound.
 Thus, I'm unable to use this model to generate music like Beethoven, Mozart, etc. I'm trying to get past this obstacle by learning more theory about sound generation and audio signal pre-processing and further develop this project to be effective for more refined sound based tasks.